- How do we identify someone indirectly?

 If an individual is not known to the operators of an out-of-town shopping centre CCTV system, but they are able to distinguish that individual on the basis of physical characteristics, that individual is identified.
 Therefore, if the operators are tracking a particular individual that they have singled out in some way (perhaps using such physical characteristics) they will be processing ‘personal data’.

 You may process information that, by itself, does not permit the direct identification of an individual.
 However, within your organisation you may also process other information that, when combined, allows a particular individual to be indirectly identified.
 If the information relates to that identified individual it constitutes personal data.
-It’s important to recognise this, so that you can comply with your obligations under the GDPR.
+It’s important to recognise this, so that you can comply with your obligations under the UK GDPR.

 An individual submits an application for a job.